google/ios-webkit-debug-proxy/README.md

 # iOS WebKit Debug Proxy

-The ios_webkit_debug_proxy (aka _iwdp_) proxies requests from usbmuxd daemon via websocket protocol, allowing developers to send commands to MobileSafari and UIWebViews on real and simulated iOS devices.
+The ios_webkit_debug_proxy (aka _iwdp_) proxies requests from usbmuxd daemon over a websocket connection, allowing developers to send commands to MobileSafari and UIWebViews on real and simulated iOS devices.

 ## Installation